skiadas/WebAppsCourse/notes/object_basics.md

         even: { other: "objects" }
     };
     ```
     The keys can be written without quotes around them if there is no ambiguity in doing so.
 - Accessing a property: `a["foo"]`, `a.foo`.
 - You can also access a property if you have it as a variable value:
-    ```
+    ```js
     var b = "foo";
     a[b];              // same as a["foo"]
     ```